rawphp/RawSession/README.md

 Please submit bug reports, suggestions and pull requests to the [GitHub issue tracker](https://github.com/rawphp/RawSession/issues).

 ## Changelog

+#### 17-09-2014
+- Updated to work with the latest rawphp/rawbase package.

 #### 14-09-2014
 - Fixed bug in Session.php.